 - Bring to a boil and simmer for 5 minutes.

-- Add kangkong leaves, simmer for a few seconds and turn off heat.
+- Add mustard leaved and kangkong leaves, simmer for a few seconds and turn off heat.

 - Serve hot with steamed rice.